IBM/dbb-git-migration-modeler/docs/AdvancedInformation.md

 | PIPELINE_CI | Pipeline technology used - either `AzureDevOps`, `GitlabCI`, `Jenkins` or `GitHubActions` | `AzureDevOps` |

-# Configure Migration Modeler input files
+# Configuring the Migration Modeler input files

 The configuration files required to use the DBB Git Migration Modeler utility are copied by the [Setup.sh script](./Setup.sh) from the [samples](../samples/) folder to the **work** folder that was specified during setup process.